Bateman-Horn, polynomial Chowla and the Hasse principle with probability 1: Introduction

 All implied constants in the Vinogradov notation $O(\cdot),o(\cdot),\ll$ are only allowed to depend on fixed parameters, unless otherwise indicated by a subscript.
 Thus, for instance, $o_{n\to \infty}(1)$ denotes a quantity tending to $0$ as $n\to \infty$.

 We always regard $d$ and $A$ fixed, with the latter being large; thus, our implied constants may depend on these parameters.

-\begin{ack} While working on this paper TB was supported by FWF grant \texttt{P~32428-N35}, ES was supported by EPSRC New Horizons grant \texttt{EP/V048236/1}, and JT was supported by Academy of Finland grant no.\ 340098, a von Neumann Fellowship (NSF grant \texttt{DMS-1926686}), and funding from European Union's Horizon Europe research and innovation programme under Marie Sk\l{}odowska-Curie grant agreement No 101058904.
+\begin{ack} The authors are extremely grateful to the anonymous referee and to Yijie Diao for useful comments.
+TB was supported by a FWF grant (DOI \texttt{10.55776/P32428}), ES was supported by EPSRC New Horizons grant \texttt{EP/V048236/1}, and JT was supported by Academy of Finland grant no.\ 340098, a von Neumann Fellowship (NSF grant \texttt{DMS-1926686}), and funding from European Union's Horizon Europe research and innovation programme under Marie Sk\l{}odowska-Curie grant agreement No 101058904.
 This material is based upon work supported by a grant from the Institute for Advanced Study School of Mathematics. \end{ack}